 What else is the clubhouse used for?

-In recent times the clubhouse has been used for art exhibitions, making wedding vows, table quizes, instructor training courses, powerboat courses, navigation courses, snorkelling events and our very popular social evenings.
+In recent times the clubhouse has been used for art exhibitions, yoga classes, making wedding vows, table quizes, instructor training courses, powerboat courses, navigation courses, snorkelling events and our very popular social evenings.
 Fish night, the NORA Cruiser Regatta and commodore’s night attract a great crowd - no matter what the weather.

 On New Year's Day each year the club holds an open water swim.
 Afterwards mulled wine, tea and coffee is gratefully gulped down after a very fast dip in a very cold sea.